-Whether it’s teaching, herb gardening, recipes, intuitive messages from plants, or furthering the CBD & hemp for health & wellness cause, I am at home writing, crafting, foraging, and adventuring here in Florida.
+Whether it’s writing, teaching, creating plant medicines, or furthering the CBD & hemp for health & wellness cause, I am at home in the wild places of sunny Florida, grounded + driven to make a difference.

 I was first diagnosed with manic depression when I was sixteen.
 At the time, it was more like a “duh!” moment, as I literally thought ‘what 16-year-old girl isn’t?’… But when I was officially given the title of bipolar at 20, I already knew that my hormones weren’t lacking for anything.
 No, it wasn’t just Vitamin B/iron/manganese/iodine/insert-lacking nutrient-here deficiency, it was/is straight bipolar.
 I am a bipolar II, my depression hits hard and I’ve been known to stay in that mode for weeks.
 At my worst it was nearly two years in and out of my depression, my inner voice begging for some kind of cure.